mananawasthi7/Manan_Gmaps/README.md

 # Manan_Gmaps
-Using this python script you can extract the Name of the company , mobile numbers and their website link (if available).
+Using this python script you can extract the Name of the company , mobile numbers and their website link (if available) on the google maps.